-Move over Mr Kipling because these are gonna knock your socks off!
+Move over Mr. Kipling because these Gluten-free Vegan Mince Pies are gonna knock your socks off!
 The only problem with these is actually that they taste too good haha – so it’s easy to eat too many of them (good job they are healthy).

 Sweet mince pies are traditional pies of British origin, dating back through the centuries.
 Nobody quite knows how it got to be the pie it is today.
 All I know is that I love the taste of them, so I decided (of course) to make a ‘conscious Kitchen’ version of them using gluten-free pastry and super healthy sweet mincemeat filling.

 My version is a melt-in-the-mouth, healthy and delicious pastry that everyone loves (I keep testing them out on everyone who comes to my house and no matter what people normally eat, they are giving these a big thumbs up).
 In this recipe, I am using warming winter spices like ginger, cinnamon, and cardamom to infuse the dried fruit with divine deliciousness – add in lemon and lemon rind and we are talking heaven in a pie!

 These work perfectly every time for me, although I have noticed that some people find GF pastry making a little challenging.

 My main advice for that is to throw all ideas of making wheat-based pastry out of the window.
 Out, out, out with old concepts.
 Gluten-free pastry does not work in the same way as conventional pastry.
 You need to be more mindful, present, and treat it with the deepest respect.
 If you do then, oh my goodness, it will reward you a hundredfold.

 Gluten-free vegan pastry in pictures…

 I created a little video (for jam tarts) recently and here are some snapshots from that video, to give you a visual guide on how best to make this.